-- Junior drivers who start the year as a 14 year old and age up during the year may finish the season as a junior or may move up to senior when they turn 15. - 103.3 Drivers 15 years of age or older are permitted to operate any type of single engine vintage kart.
+- 103.2.1 Junior drivers who start the year as a 14 year old and age up during the year may finish the season as a junior or may move up to senior when they turn 15. - 103.3 Drivers 15 years of age or older are permitted to operate any type of single engine vintage kart.
 There is no maximum age. - 103.4 Drivers of dual engine karts should be 18-years minimum age. - 103.5 All first-time drivers, novice and juniors in a VKA event should demonstrate their driving ability to the satisfaction of the track owner/operator at the event in order to participate.
 They should also start all Heats in rear of the grid.
 This should apply to the first three events that the driver enters.
 They should display an "X" on the back of their helmet. - 103.6 No alcohol, illegal drugs, or legal drugs that would impair driving ability should be allowed. - 103.7 All drivers must demonstrate proficiency and control of a kart on the track. - 103.8 Drivers are expected to conduct themselves in a professional manner at all times.
 Drivers are also responsible for the conduct and actions of the crew and guests.
-Conduct deemed unacceptable by race officials may result in disqualification and or ejection from an event. - 103.9 There are no weight limits at VKA events although large classes may be split into light and heavy divisions.
-At the discretion of the promoter, any class deemed appropriate should be lined up and sorted lightest to heaviest.
-Driver weight should be taken in normal street attire at registration.
-Then this list should be split evenly into the light and heavy group.
+Conduct deemed unacceptable by race officials may result in disqualification and or ejection from an event. - 103.9 All driver must weigh at registration in normal street attire -- classes with more than 12 entrees may be split into light and heavy divisions to be run together and scored separately (historic class not included) -- classes deemed appropriate for a split will be lined up and sorted lightest to heaviest -- then this list to be split evenly into the light and heavy groups.
+On track, the light group will start in front.
+Any drivers weighing less than 150 pounds will be required to add ballast, I.E. a 135# driver will need to add 15# (135+15=150) The attachment of this weight may be verified at any time during the event.
+This applies to ALL classes (except Historic) regardless if it is a split class or not.
+Fuel may not be considered added ballast.